sdgis-edu-tud/fair-data-publication-groupc/README.md

 - potential for central functions [QL2acg]
 - need for green space [QL3gr]

-## 3.2 Relationship between files:??????????????????????????
+## 3.2 Relationship between files
-(The following tables (csv files) employ a foreign key to refer to the primary key (unique identifier) in one or more other table(s):

-"filename.extension"
-- abc used as foreign key to "otherfile.extension")----this part I can not understand
+- all 8 aspects are within the same .gpkg files, sharing the same id already.

 ## 3.3 File formats and naming conventions
 ### 3.3.1 File formats